Airtune/Block-Lettuce-Option-Select/README.md

 An algorithm for creating branching paths of blocks on Block Lettuce.

-Using Option Select you can build useful things, such as a BAN/BAN vending machine, trustless BAN/BAN atomic swaps, an Escrow Agreement, or a mixer.
+Using Option Select you can build useful things, such as a BAN/BAN vending machine, trustless BAN/BAN atomic swaps, or less fun things like Escrow Agreements and mixers.

 Several blocks are co-signed with the same `previous` block hash in a multisignature wallet.
 When one of those blocks is confirmed, the other blocks are invalidated.